 Even if you will be operating as a sole proprietor under your own given name, you should have a separate bank account for your business.
 Having a separate bank account for your business makes it easy to separate business and personal expenses at tax time.
 It also gives more legitimacy to your business and makes it easier to accept credit cards, get financing and do business in general.
 Here are guidelines for choosing a business bank account.

 The excitement of starting a business can fade when faced with the daunting steps of actually getting that business up and running.
 There are a lot of details to consider, choices to make, and paperwork to fill out.

 Don’t let the process slow you down.
 We can help you in starting a business in no time.
 Our experts can assist you at each of the stages we’ve discussed in this “How to Start a Business” guide.

 We won’t stop there, either.
-Once you are up and running, it’s time to start looking at how to grow.
+Once you are up and running, it’s time to begin looking at how to grow.
 We’ve put together a Run Your Business guide to provide expert advice on operating and expanding your business.

 We will work with you to make it easy in starting, running, and growing your business.
 Our plans include business formation, registered agent, name registration services, and more.
 Our experts are ready to get started today, so you can focus on your business’s business.